/

 The main purpose of this content marketing phase is lead generation.
 Hence, information should be gathered to use in nurturing the leads down the funnel.

-At this evaluation second phase, users have accepted that they have a specific problem to be solved and are actively searching for how to solve it.
-It means that now you received a targeted audience.
-They are looking for different options and carefully estimating the value of each.
+At this second phase of evaluation, users have acknowledged that they have a specific problem to be solved and are actively searching for ways to address it.
+This signifies that you now have a targeted audience.
+They are exploring various options and carefully assessing the value of each.

-Now you can present your own product or service.
-On the MOFU stage, you should continue your education but should also mention why you are the best solution.
-Leads are warm, so take this chance to explain how your product or service can assist them.
-MOFU stage can also be a good chance to provide gated content to get contact information from buyers.
+Now, you can introduce your own product or service.
+In the MOFU stage, you should continue educating your audience, but also emphasize why your solution is the best choice.
+Since leads are now warm, seize this opportunity to explain how your product or service can assist them.
+The MOFU stage is also an excellent opportunity to offer gated content to collect contact information from potential buyers.

 What you need to create MOFU content: